 Air resistance, or aerodynamic drag force, is a force that opposes the motion of a body in free fall.
 The faster you fall, the higher the force is.
 It can be expressed by the following drag force equation:

 The air resistance coefficient is dependent on quite a few factors.
-It can be calculated by the following air resistance formula:
+The following air resistance formula can calculate it:

 Maximum vs. terminal velocity

 While falling, the object is steadily accelerating due to gravity.
 On the other hand, the air resistance force increases with velocity.
-At some point, the drag force will become large enough to completely oppose the gravitational force.
+At some point, the drag force will become large enough to oppose the gravitational force entirely (see gravitational force calculator).
 At this point, the body stops accelerating and reaches its terminal velocity.

-It doesn't mean, though, that every object in free fall will reach its terminal velocity - after all, it may hit the ground before it reaches the terminal velocity.
-This is why our free fall with air resistance calculator will provide you with a different value: the maximum velocity that the body reaches before coming to a stop.
+It doesn't mean, though, that every object in free fall will reach its terminal velocity – after all, it may hit the ground before it reaches the terminal velocity.
+That's why our free fall with air resistance calculator will give you a different value: the maximum velocity that the body reaches before coming to a stop.

 Let's analyze an example of a skydiver falling to the ground.
 Our goal is to calculate the time of fall, his maximum velocity, and terminal velocity, as well as the magnitude of the drag force when he reaches his maximum velocity.